gtfock-chem/GTFock/README.md

 git clone https://github.com/gtfock-chem/libcint.git
 cd libcint
 # Adjust the Makefile according to the directory you compiled Simint and your system
+# No need to modify any ERD_* variables since we do not use OptERD now
 make libcint.a
 ```